liuqing321/MechaCar-Analysis-/README.md

 ## Study Design: MechaCar vs Competition

-In this study, we will quantify how the MechaCar performs against the competition.
+In this study, we will quantify how the AutosRUs performs against the competition.
 Metrics like cost, hoursemaintenance cost, safety rating and city highway fuel efficiency will be used in this study.

 ### Marketshare and Product Features

 We will study AutosRUs and its competitors' makert shares and product features to find out the relationship between the customer preferences and the product feature.